 In the stations foyer area is a replica Eleanor Cross built at the same time of the station to replace the one in Whitehall destroyed in 1647.
 Most Londoners believe it’s the point from which mileages to London are measured.
 In reality, distances are measured from the Cross’s original Whitehall location.

 This is the station to put others in the shade.
 Originally built by the London and South Western, Waterloo serves a vast area south of London to the West Country.
 It was also the terminus for Eurostar before that moved to St Pancras.

-It handles annually nearly 100 million passengers, the nations biggest.
+It handles annually nearly 100 million passengers, the nation’s biggest.
 The previous Eurostar platforms are being developed to add further capacity.
-Architecturally it may not compare with St Pancras but due to it’s shear size, light and space it cannot fail to impress.
+Architecturally it may not compare with St Pancras but due to it’s sheer size, light and space it cannot fail to impress.
 The four faced clock illustrated is one of the most famous meeting points enjoying a dominant location overlooking the vast concourse.
 Unlike many of our cozy stations, Waterloo is more like one of the vast central station seen on the continent or in the USA.

 Occupying second place in the league of stations lies Victoria.
 It’s nineteen platforms handle around 80 million passengers serving a broad range of destinations south of the capital including Brighton and Gatwick Airport.
 It once handled boat trains to the continent.